Engineering Education Scheme Wales

-The Engineering Education Scheme Wales (EESW) is a Registered Charity based in Bridgend which works to encourage young people to consider engineering as a career.
+The Engineering Education Scheme Wales (EESW), also referred to as StemCymru, is a Registered Charity based in Bridgend which works to encourage young people to consider engineering as a career.
 The EESW has been operating nationally in Wales since 1989 and now runs several projects at various stages of education as well as its flagship engineering scheme for students aged 16–18.

 Activities

 The Scheme

 The scheme for Sixth Form students operates on a yearly basis starting in October and takes on about 450 students from Welsh schools.
 Small groups of students are assigned a local company and work on a real engineering project with that company over a five-month period.
 Support is provided by an engineer from the partner company and Welsh universities who provide access to workshops and more powerful equipment.
 Students work throughout the period to produce a final report with their experiences and findings which is presented to a panel of professional engineers at the EESW's annual Awards and Presentation day in March.

+The projects submitted by students are eligible for a Gold CREST Award, awarded by the British Science Association.

+EESW Student of the Year Award

+Students that participate in the Sixth Form Project are eligible to apply to the Student of the Year Award, sponsored by Industry Wales.
+The winner and runner's up are announced at the Wales Automotive Forum's annual networking dinner.

+The award considers the overall profile of candidates, not just performance in the Sixth Form Project.